yiisoft/yii2/docs/guide/tutorial-shared-hosting.md

 Deploying a basic application
 ---------------------------

-Since in a shared hosting environment there's typically only one webroot, use the basic application template if you can.
-Refer to the [Installing Yii chapter](start-installation.md) and install the basic application template locally.
+Since in a shared hosting environment there's typically only one webroot, use the basic project template if you can.
+Refer to the [Installing Yii chapter](start-installation.md) and install the basic project template locally.
 After you have the application working locally, we'll make some adjustments so it can be hosted on your shared hosting server.

 ### Renaming webroot <span id="renaming-webroot"></span>